renjie-run/nest-demo-acl/README.md

 The demo of authorization via Access-Control-List which powered by NestJS.

-Token is required which you can get it from [nest-demo-register-login](https://github.com/renjie-run/nest-demo-register-login)
+The token to get user info is required which you can get it from [nest-demo-register-login](https://github.com/renjie-run/nest-demo-register-login)